 A very limited palette of colours was available when our heritage buildings were constructed.
-Exterior walls were generally pale, with doors and windows painted in a contrasting colour.
-Using light colours on walls gave greater emphasis to the three-dimensional effect of plaster decoration.
-This can be enhanced by using tones of the same colour.
+Exterior walls, if painted, were generally pale, with doors and windows accented.
+Decorative elements were often painted lighter colours to greater emphasize the three-dimensional effect of the plaster decoration.

 - Resene Whites & Neutrals

-Please contact Council’s Heritage & Urban Design Planner, Shannon Baxter, at 03 211 1777 or email@example.com to discuss your colour scheme.
+Please contact Council’s Urban Design and Heritage Planner, Shannon Baxter, at 03 211 1777 or email@example.com to discuss your colour scheme.